 - Quora and Reddit help you find questions people actually ask each other

-- Answer The Pubic is the free tool that extracts question-type queries from Google Suggest results
+- Answer The Public is the free tool that extracts question-type queries from Google Suggest results

 SEO Tips for H2 Headings

-- An H2 tag should always be included in content.
+- An H2 tag should always be included in the content

-- Don’t put too many keywords in the tag (One keyword per a heading is enough).
+- Don’t put too many keywords in the tag (one keyword per heading is enough)

 - Make sure the headings catch an eye and grab attention

-- When taken out of context, your H2 headings should give some understanding of the content.
-You want them to act as clear concise takeaways.
+- When taken out of context, your H2 headings should give some understanding of the content

 Again, using question research to identify your H2-headings is always a good idea: